nuvla/deployment/swarm/README.md

 use a different cloud driver or other customization that you require.

-If you want to use the `swarm-deploy-exoscale.sh` script (or a variant of it) to deploy your Docker Swarm infrastructure, the command to use
+If you want to use the `swarm-deploy-exoscale.sh` script (or a variant of it) to deploy your Docker Swarm infrastructure, first clone this repository to a convenient Linux/Unix machine.

-is:
+Descend into the `swarm` subdirectory and copy `env-example.sh` to `env.sh`.
+Edit this file, changing the values of the variables to customize your installation.
+Afterwards, run:

+    source env.sh

+to set all of the environmental variables for the Swarm management script.

+The command to use to create cluster is:

     ./swarm-deploy-exoscale.sh deploy 3